 General.
 The District is further subject to constitutional limitation by the general constitutionally imposed duty on the State Legislature to restrict the power of taxation and contracting indebtedness to prevent abuses in the exercise of such power; however, the State Legislature is prohibited by a specific constitutional provision from restricting the power of the District to levy taxes on real estate for the payment of interest on or principal of indebtedness theretofore contracted.
 There is no constitutional limitation on the amount that may be raised by the District by tax on real estate in any fiscal year to pay principal of and interest on all indebtedness.
-However, the Tax Levy Limit
+However, the Tax Levy Limit Law imposes a statutory limitation on the power of the District to increase its annual tax levy.
+(See "The Tax Levy Limit Law" herein).

-1 Includes applicable franchise assessments for utilities.
+1Includes applicable franchise assessments for utilities.